Image credit: Canadian National

-The Canadian Transportation Agency (CTA) found that CNI breached its level of service obligations because CNI said in September 2018 that it would impose embargoes on wood pulp shipments.
+The Canadian Transportation Agency (CTA) found that CN breached its level of service obligations because CN said in September 2018 that it would impose embargoes on wood pulp shipments.
 CTA contends this was several months before rail congestion actually emerged at the Port of Vancouver, according to an April 15 statement.

-CNI said in response that it would appeal CTA’s decision in federal court.
+CN said in response that it would appeal CTA’s decision in federal court.
 The railway said its actions were “an appropriate and necessary measure.”
-CNI also said the agency confirmed that efforts to regulate traffic flow were often justified and that other embargoes were beyond CNI’s control.
+CN also said the agency confirmed that efforts to regulate traffic flow were often justified and that other embargoes were beyond CN’s control.

 The Port of Vancouver can be prone to rail service issues partly because the port’s physical plant is constrained by the surrounding city and its residential areas.
 Canada also relies on the port to export key commodities such as grain to Asia.
 Severe winter weather conditions can also restrict rail activity heading to the port.